The Cosentino Group present at the National Day of Spain at the Expo Milano 2015

 June 15, 2015

-The global leader in the production and distribution of innovative surfaces for solutions for the world of architecture and design, the Cosentino Group was present at the National Day celebrations that took place this week in Spain’s Pavilion at the Expo Milano 2015.
+The global leader in the production and distribution of innovative surfaces for solutions for the world of architecture and design, the Cosentino Group was today present at the National Day celebrations that took place in Spain’s Pavilion at the Expo Milano 2015.